-Department of Physics and Astronomy Online Syllabus Last updated July 28, 2020
+Department of Physics & Astronomy Online Syllabus

 Important Note: Every effort will be made to avoid changing the course schedule, but the possibility exists that unforeseen events will make syllabus changes necessary.
 It is your responsibility to check Blackboard for corrections or updates to the syllabus.
 Any changes will be clearly noted in course announcements or through Stony Brook email.